-Some drones are easier to operate and set-up than others, while there are a few that are difficult to fly and are not suitable for beginners.
+Some drones are easier to operate and set up than others, while there are a few that are difficult to fly and are not suitable for beginners.
 The factors that impact a drone’s ability to fly include the drone’s sensors and features, your skill level, and weather conditions.
 If one isn’t right, you run the risk of the drone crashing and falling or drifting off course.

 It is crucial to find a drone that matches your flying ability.
 If you are a beginner, a drone with assistive features and instruments will be ideal for you.
 High-quality drones come equipped with sensors that make navigation easy and prevent crashing.
-Features like a compass, GPS, automatic return home function are necessary.
+Features like a compass, GPS, and automatic return home function are necessary.

 Take your time to learn about the flight mechanics, instruments, and helpful features of the drone.
 Reading user reviews will give you an insight into the level of difficulty other users faced while operating the drone.